 …spent the most important years of his life in the worst place of his life – in the scorching, pouring jungles of Vietnam – living surely in a never-ending fear, seeing and doing things that no person should ever endure.

 What you learn about veterans over time, and what I learned about my father early on, is that they don’t discuss what happened to them.
 They don’t talk willingly about the things they did and saw.

-But so unremarkable is it to them that that IS all it seems worthy of in their mind and memory.
+But in those few sentences is a story so horrible or so disgusting that you can’t imagine it being worthy of only a sentence or two.
+But so unremarkable is it to them that that is all it seems worthy of in their mind and memory.

-But even back then, when his temper was a pretty constant source of fear for my brothers and my sister and I, I always tried my best to understand that this was a man who had experienced certain things that I could NOT understand, and that he was, in a way, still the product of those things.
+But even then, when his temper was a pretty constant source of fear for my brothers and my sister and I, I always tried my best to understand that this was a man who had experienced certain things that I could not understand, and that he was, in a way, still the product of those things.

-Because if the stupid little things stupid little people say to us, or do to us when we’re young can affect us a lifetime, what could war do?
+If the stupid little things stupid little people say to us, or do to us when we’re young can affect us a lifetime, what could war do?

-If a person can be made bitter for life, or depressed for life, or fucked up for life because of single things experienced in their childhood – a parent gone, a mother abused, a family falling apart – what could war do?
+If a person can be made bitter for life, or depressed for life, or fucked-up for life because of single things experienced in their childhood – a parent gone, a mother abused, a family falling apart – what could war do?